Apostolaras99/privacy/Privacy-Policy.md

 **Privacy Policy**

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use [noApp](https://play.google.com/store/apps/developer?id=noApp) Service.

-If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
+If you choose to use [noApp](https://play.google.com/store/apps/developer?id=noApp) Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

 **Information Collection and Use**